 For the reviews, I’ll go over some parts of the match, give the thoughts on each match with a grade included.

-NXT Tag Team Championship – War Raiders def.
-The Undisputed Era (c)
+Tag Team Championship – War Raiders (Hanson and Rowe) def.
+The Undisputed Era (Kyle O’Reilly and Bobby Fish) (c)

 The show opener saw War Raiders challenge The Undisputed Era for the NXT Tag Team Championships.
 The match and story were simple.
 Can the smaller sized Kyle O’Reilly and Roderick Strong take down the powerful Hanson and Rowe?
 In the early stages, we saw UE separate the Raiders and slowing down their momentum.
 A hot tag to Hanson got the crowd going after showing off his combined size and agility after a cartwheel lariat and bronco buster.
 The early part was slow but the ending really picked up after the hot tag.

 Each team broke up deciding pins, which got the crowd really involved in this match.
 O’Reilly and Strong superplex/flying knee drop combo only managed a two-count to Hanson.
 The champions tried their high-low finisher, but Hanson kicked out once again, igniting a “this is awesome” chant from the crowd.
 A handspring double back elbow from Hanson halted Strong and O’Reilly’s momentum and their Fallout finisher earned them the titles.

 This was a great opener, showing the athletic ability both of these teams have without exciting action throughout.
 A War Raiders win gives a fresh light on to NXT’s tag division showing that Hanson and Rowe are one of the next big things for the yellow brand.
 Like I said on my predictions, we will likely see Strong and O’Reilly get a rematch for the titles but this could be the startup to their eventual main roster call-up.